-Scheme and other changes for 2022
+Scheme and other changes for 2023

-- Crop Diversification The requirements for the two/three crop rules have been removed from scheme year 2021 and going forward. - Cross border businesses submitting a BPS / Greening claim for land in Scotland can only meet Greening requirements on land located and claimed in Scotland.
+- EFA Changes to the EFA Agroforesty option to include EFA Small or farm woodlands - Crop Diversification The requirements for the two/three crop rules have been removed from scheme year 2021 and going forward. - Cross border businesses submitting a BPS / Greening claim for land in Scotland can only meet Greening requirements on land located and claimed in Scotland.